There are two subjects we write about frequently on Techdirt that we didn't think would ever have all that much overlap: copyright

-The Connecticut Law Tribune has an article talking about how ViralHog bought a viral video taken by Michael Bautista from his mobile phone during the Dallas Shootings a few weekends ago, and now lawyers are debating whether or not news programs can use such videos under fair use.
-The answer should be yes, but since the situation here is a bit different than in the past, no one's entirely sure.
+The Connecticut Law Tribune has an article talking about how ViralHog bought a viral video taken by Michael Bautista from his mobile phone during the Dallas Shootings a few weekends ago, and now lawyers are debating whether or not news programs can use such videos under fair use

 "Will someone challenge them?
 That's to be seen," said Emily Campbell, who leads the trademark and copyright group at Dunlap Codding in Oklahoma.
 "Will someone challenge these groups who are monetizing viral videos?"